-6.25 Figure 6-4 illustrates the fraction (aged 30 and above) of mortality attributable to particulate air pollution since 2013 to 2019 compared to the Yorkshire and Humber area and England.
+- 6.26 Figure 6-4 illustrates the fraction (aged 30 and above) of mortality attributable to particulate air pollution since 2013 to 2021 compared to the Yorkshire and Humber area and England.
+No figures are available for 2020. - 6.27 As can be seen, Bradford now has a higher rate compared to the Yorkshire and Humber Region.